Lakshita110/personal-portfolio/src/content/projects/gerp.md

 #### Overview

 For the final project of my CS15 Data Structures course in the spring of 2023 we completed a CLI tool project named "gerp" based off the UNIX tool grep which can search through all the files in a directory and look for a sequence of characters.
 This project required extensive use of data structures such as arraylists, linkedlists, hash tables and more.
-With the large datasets given, tiem and space complexities of our program were of utmost importance.
+With the large datasets given, item and space complexities of our program were of utmost importance.